-In the geographical segment however, the Bank is significantly concentrated with a share of 81% in in the South West region most of which is situated in Lagos.
+In the geographical segment however, the Bank is significantly concentrated with a share of 81% in the South West region most of which is situated in Lagos.
 This is expected as Lagos is the commercial nerve centre of the country and most of the companies registered offices are in Lagos.
 All critical loans are also deliberately managed in Head Office where the control and expertise is abundant and assured.
+The bank has made a provision of N11.012Billion to cover this risk.

-The Bank actively monitors this risk while ensuring the deepening of the real economy through lending to the real sector and lending for infrastructural development.
+The Bank also actively monitors this risk while ensuring the deepening of the real economy through lending to the real sector and lending for infrastructural development.
 The Bank proactively waits for new opportunities to spring up in other regions due to Government initiatives by having a branch network that spans the whole of Nigeria.
 The Bank has presence in all the geographical regions as can be seen below: